bikeindex/bike_index/README.markdown

 ## Contributing

-Please submit all pull requests as *-wip branches.
+Please submit all pull requests as *_wip branches.
 If your pull request contains Ruby patches or features, you must include relevant rspec tests.